simple-registry/simple-registry/doc/configure-retention-policies.md

 > Currently, this policy is enforced by the `scrub` command, which can be run as a recurrent task (e.g. a systemd timer,
 > a Kubernetes `CronJob`, etc.)

+## What Gets Evaluated

+Retention policies evaluate both:
+- **Tagged manifests**: Manifests with at least one tag pointing to them
+- **Orphan manifests**: Manifests without any tags (e.g., old revisions after a tag was moved)

+### Protected Manifests

+Some manifests are automatically protected and will never be deleted by retention policies:
+- **Index children**: Manifests referenced by an image index (multi-arch manifest)
+- **Referrer subjects**: Manifests that have referrers pointing to them (e.g., signatures, SBOMs)

 ## Policy Levels

 Retention policies can be configured at two levels: